Egil Remi Jensen

-Egil Remi Jensen (born 6 November 1929) was a Norwegian newspaper editor.
+Egil Remi Jensen (born 6 November 1929) is a Norwegian retired newspaper editor.

+Life and career

-He was born in Vennesla.
+Egil Remi Jensen was born in Vennesla on 6 November 1929.
 He was hired as a subeditor in the newspaper Fædrelandsvennen in 1957, and was the chief editor there from 1979 to 1995.
 He chaired the Norwegian Press Association from 1987 to 1989.
 He has also been a board member of the newspaper Agder.